KochEmre/movie-app/README.md

 # Emre - Movie App

 A modern movie discovery platform that provides information about the latest movies using the TMDB API.
 This application offers a sleek, responsive interface with dark/light mode support and various interactive features.
+All buttons and features are fully functional, including movie trailers, favorites, watchlist, search, and theme switching.

 [Live Demo](https://kochemre.github.io/my-movie-app/)